-Ideas submitted by the member's of the Provider's Playground daycare group!
-Child Care Providers can find and join us on FaceBook!
+Ideas submitted by the members of the Provider's Playground Child Care Group on Facebook.!

 I'm sure most of you have a set of these but I wanted to share incase some of you don't.
 Take empty plastic bottles (soda or water) fill with water and "other item:

 a.
 Lava bottles: fill 1/2 water and food coloring, and 1/2 baby oil.
 It produces a lava lamp effect when tilted.

 b.
 Snow globes: fill half with water and half with corn syrup.
 Add glitter, beads, paper clips, etc. The corn syrup makes the glitter fall slowly for dazzling effects.

 c.
 Discovery bottles (not pictured): fill with rice and small objects like dice, small toys, paper clips, etc. As you roll the bottle, different objects will come to the surface to be discovered.

 Once filled, simply fill the bottle caps with hot glue and turn them on.
 Let set until dry and you have a great addition to you sensory set.!
 Set these bottles in a sunny window for even more dazzling effects!

 plastic tubing any diameter (home depot plumbing dept)

 Fill an end cap with hot glue and push it onto the end of a tube (cut to the length you would like) Let dry.
 Fill 1/2 with water and 1/2 with corn syrup or baby oil as above.
 Add food coloring or sequins/beads etc. Fill another end cap with hot glue and press onto the top of the tube, let dry.